This shows you how to set up a GitHub Account to use when accepting your GitHub Classroom assignments and how accepting assignments works.

 GitHub Account

-NOTE: if you do create a second GitHub account, you need to make sure you are logged in to the correct account before accepting assignments or else they will be associated with your original GitHub account.
+NOTE: if you do create a second GitHub account, you need to make sure you have logged in to the account associated with your @uw email before accepting assignments or else you will get an error when you try to accept the assignment.

 Sign In